Cohen & Steers REIT and Preferred Income Fund, Inc. (NYSE:RNP) Sees Significant Decline in Short Interest

-Cohen & Steers REIT and Preferred Income Fund, Inc. (NYSE:RNP – Get Rating) saw a significant drop in short interest in February.
-As of February 15th, there was short interest totalling 33,400 shares, a drop of 37.1% from the January 31st total of 53,100 shares.
-Based on an average trading volume of 109,400 shares, the short-interest ratio is currently 0.3 days.
+Cohen & Steers REIT and Preferred Income Fund, Inc. (NYSE:RNP – Get Rating) was the target of a large decrease in short interest in February.
+As of February 28th, there was short interest totalling 9,500 shares, a decrease of 71.6% from the February 13th total of 33,400 shares.
+Based on an average daily volume of 112,800 shares, the days-to-cover ratio is currently 0.1 days.

-Several large investors have recently made changes to their positions in RNP.
-Rockefeller Capital Management L.P. purchased a new position in shares of Cohen & Steers REIT and Preferred Income Fund during the third quarter valued at approximately $27,000.
-Segantii Capital Management Ltd purchased a new position in shares of Cohen & Steers REIT and Preferred Income Fund during the fourth quarter valued at approximately $40,000.
-Concourse Financial Group Securities Inc. boosted its position in shares of Cohen & Steers REIT and Preferred Income Fund by 239.8% during the third quarter.
-Concourse Financial Group Securities Inc. now owns 1,665 shares of the investment management company’s stock valued at $43,000 after buying an additional 1,175 shares during the period.
-FSB Premier Wealth Management Inc. purchased a new position in shares of Cohen & Steers REIT and Preferred Income Fund during the fourth quarter valued at approximately $43,000.
-Finally, Tompkins Financial Corp purchased a new position in shares of Cohen & Steers REIT and Preferred Income Fund during the third quarter valued at approximately $44,000.

 Cohen & Steers REIT and Preferred Income Fund Company Profile (Get Rating)